 The hallway gave way to a series of doors leading to various chambers within the suite.
 First, I entered the master’s bedroom, with a foyer that has a sofa where the general must have stretched himself reading the newspapers of his time.

 The bedroom has a door adjoining to the general’s office.
 Old photos hung by the side of his desk, while behind the desk was a glass cabinet that kept his books, mementos, and his general’s hat.
 Ornate chairs are found before the desk for his visitors.
-A quaint dutch lamp fill the side table.
+A quaint dutch lamp fills the side table.
 From the general’s chair, one can view from the window the port and Manila Bay, a strategic location, I might say.

 Another door joined the small office to a dining room.
 I presume MacArthur’s generals and lieutenants frequented this room, either to report the scenario on the ground or to strategize their next moves.
 A tiny kitchen could be found at the side of the dining room, where servants could prepare the food and serve them easily.

 Next to the dining room was the expansive living room.
 He probably hosted some top-level guests here or spent a relaxing afternoon while watching the bay.
 There was another chamber at the end of the hallway that has twin beds, for his entourage or family members.

 Apart from the general himself, personalities, like former US President Bill Clinton, also stayed at the MacArthur Suite.

 From the fifth floor of the old wing, I proceeded to the 18th floor of Manila Hotel’s new wing.
 I had to take a small private elevator from the 17th floor to the floor above.
 As I entered the top floor, I was amazed by the antique decors that filled the hallway.
 Wooden religious statues and carvings, old jars, and ship lamp post hanging on the wall are historical treasures that add value to this spot in the hotel.
 Most of all, it provided a breathtaking view of the metropolis.